Playing with the index of M-theory: 5d theory on TNnXS1

-Nevertheless let us make a few comments and conjectures that we will test later within 7d context.
 As far as we are aware there is no formula for the instanton partition function on $TN_n$.
 In 2008 Cherkis \cite{Cherkis:2008ip} initiated a systematic study of the instanton moduli spaces for $U(N)$ gauge theory on $TN_n$.
-The instanton moduli space on $TN_n$ is labeled by the following charges \cite{Cherkis:2010bn}: the second Chern class $c_2$, a collection of $n$ first Chern classes\footnote{Or $(n-1)$ classes, there are some subtitles that we leave aside.} $c_1$ and a collection of $N$ non-negative integer monopole charges $(j_1, ..., j_N)$.
+The instanton moduli space on $TN_n$ is labeled by the following charges \cite{Cherkis:2010bn}: the second Chern class $c_2$, a collection of $n$ first Chern classes\footnote {Or $(n-1)$ classes, there are some subtitles that we leave aside.} $c_1$ and a collection of $N$ non-negative integer monopole charges $(j_1, \ldots, j_N)$.
 The main novelty is the appearance of monopole charges related to the fact that the self-duality condition is reduced to the monopole equation at infinity.
-The bow diagrams (the generalization of quiver diagrams) encode an ADHM-like construction for the moduli space of instantons \cite{Cherkis:2010bn}.
+The bow diagrams (a generalization of quiver diagrams) encode an ADHM-like construction for the moduli space of instantons \cite{Cherkis:2010bn}.
 We are unaware of any direct equivariant calculation for this construction.
-However, if we restrict to the zero monopole sector then the moduli space of instantons on $TN_n$ and on $A_{n-1}$ are related.
+However, if we restrict to the zero-monopole sector then the moduli space of instantons on $TN_n$ and on $A_{n-1}$ are related.
 They are not isomorphic as hyperK\"ahler manifolds but they are isomorphic as complex symplectic varieties \cite{Cherkis:2008ip, Witten:2009xu}.
-Our guess is, since the partition function is not sensitive to the metric on spacetime as long as the isometries are preserved, nor on the moduli space the equivariant volume is the same for both spaces and thus the instanton partition function for $TN_n$ in the zero monopole sector coincides with the partition function for $A_{n-1}$.
+Our guess is that, since the partition function is not sensitive to the spacetime metric as long as the isometries are preserved, the equivariant volume is the same for both spaces and thus the instanton partition function for $TN_n$ in the zero monopole sector coincides with the partition function for $A_{n-1}$.
 In the next subsection we offer a toy calculation that may indicate this is true.
 Again, the two spaces $TN_n$ and $A_{n-1}$ are different as hyperK\"ahler spaces, but isomorphic as complex varieties, the isomorphism being $T^2$-equivariant.
 We calculate the $T^2$-equivariant volume for both $TN_n$ and $A_{n-1}$ and show that they coincide.
 This is an indication that a similar result is true for the moduli spaces of $TN_n$ (zero monopole sector) and $A_{n-1}$.